Connect with others who understand.

 Narcolepsy vs. Chronic Fatigue Syndrome: What’s the Difference?

-Do you often feel fatigued during the day, even after getting enough sleep?
-You may be wondering if you have narcolepsy or chronic fatigue syndrome.
-Both of these conditions can make it hard to stay awake during the day.
+Do you often feel tired even after getting enough sleep?
+You may wonder if narcolepsy or chronic fatigue syndrome could be the cause.
+Both conditions can make it hard to stay awake and function normally.

-Although some of the symptoms of narcolepsy and ME/CFS are similar, they have different underlying causes, diagnoses, and treatments.
+Some of the symptoms of narcolepsy and chronic fatigue syndrome are similar.
+But they have different underlying causes, diagnoses, and treatments.

 Symptoms of Narcolepsy

-Narcolepsy and ME/CFS can cause extreme fatigue.
-In fact, many of the symptoms of ME/CFS can mimic those of other sleep disorders, like narcolepsy.
+Narcolepsy and chronic fatigue syndrome, which together are also called myalgic encephalomyelitis (ME/CFS), can cause extreme fatigue.
+In fact, many ME/CFS symptoms can look like symptoms of other sleep disorders, including narcolepsy.

 The symptoms of narcolepsy include: